Coordinate singularity

-A coordinate singularity occurs when an apparent singularity or discontinuity occurs in one coordinate frame that can be removed by choosing a different frame.
+In mathematics and physics, a coordinate singularity occurs when an apparent singularity or discontinuity occurs in one coordinate frame that can be removed by choosing a different frame.

 An example is the apparent (longitudinal) singularity at the 90 degree latitude in spherical coordinates.
 An object moving due north (for example, along the line 0 degrees longitude) on the surface of a sphere will suddenly experience an instantaneous change in longitude at the pole (i.e., jumping from longitude 0 to longitude 180 degrees).
 In fact, longitude is not uniquely defined at the poles.
 This discontinuity, however, is only apparent; it is an artifact of the coordinate system chosen, which is singular at the poles.
 A different coordinate system would eliminate the apparent discontinuity, e.g. by replacing the latitude/longitude representation with an n-vector representation.

-Stephen Hawking aptly summed this up, when once asking the question, "What lies north of the North Pole?".
+English theoretical physicist Stephen Hawking aptly summed this up, when once asking the question, "What lies north of the North Pole?".